engsep/FIWARE_backup/README.md

 # Architecture

-This application protects access to the existing Stock Management and Sensors-based application by adding PEP Proxy instances around the services created in FIWARE tutorials and uses data pre-populated into the **MySQL** database used by **Keyrock**.
+This application protects access to the existing Orion v2 and LD by adding PEP Proxy instances around the services created in FIWARE tutorials and uses data pre-populated into the **MySQL** database used by **Keyrock**.
 It will make use of four FIWARE components - the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/), the